snigdhagit/snigdha/content/authors/admin/_index.md

 I am a statistician with wide-ranging interests, which aim at understanding big, diverse and complex datasets.
 Broadly, my work explores the potential of new methodology at the intersections of machine learning, probabilistic modeling, statistical inference and genomics.
 A special focus is on reconciling between inferential coherence and adaptive modeling of data, a conﬂict unavoidable in present-day data science.

-**My educational journey **: I received my Bachelor of Statistics (Honors) and Master of Statistics degrees from the *Indian Statistical Institute, Kolkata*.
+**My educational journey**   I received my Bachelor of Statistics (Honors) and Master of Statistics degrees from the *Indian Statistical Institute, Kolkata*.
 Before joining the *University of Michigan* as an Assistant Professor of Statistics in 2018, I completed my doctoral thesis at *Stanford University* with [Jonathan Taylor](http://statweb.stanford.edu/~jtaylo/) in the same year.

 In my pursuit of **scalable**-**interpretable**-**reproducible** methods, I am always open to interdisciplinary and interesting collaborations.
 Details of some my recent multidisciplinary projects can be found